bewantbe/point-neuron-network-simulator/README.md

 Optional:

   * Add an alternating current to these models.
+  * Add an constant current to these models.
   * Add synaptic delay.
 (Currently constant delay, and must larger than dt)

 See `doc/neuron_models.pdf` for model details.